 The first grants have been awarded.
-In every newsletter we would like to introduce a research project to you.
-In this newsletter we would like to introduce the first one:
+We would like to introduce the first project to you:

 Big sleep data: establishing a comprehensive processing pipeline for the Healthy Brain sleep recordings